dessa-oss/atlas/examples/example_configs/README.md

 ## Types of Deployments

+You'll find a set of example configurations for different deployment types in `/examples/example_config`.
+For each type of deployment there's an example deploy and results config.
+With respect to workflow you can imagine using the deployment config with your code that's used for running a job––and using the results config to read results.
+This is usually done in two separate driver files, and each file would define which config it would use using the ConfigManager like so:

+`config_manager.add_config_path('example.config.yaml')`

+If no config is specified the application will try use all the configurations which will likely lead to unexpected failures.

 Foundations works with three different types of deployments:

 **Local Deployment:** this will run directly on the machine where the `.yaml` file is.
 It should be noted that this deployment is the only one that doesn't require a queuing system.